-04/28/17- EDI, the Normandy spaceship's artificial intelligence, appears in the first two Mass Effect games as a blue holographic sphere with a female voice.
+04/28/17- EDI, the Normandy SR2 spaceship's artificial intelligence, appears in Mass Effect 2 as a blue holographic sphere with a female voice.
 Even though she has some great lines of dialog, a blue orb on a stick wouldn't be a very interesting doll project.
 In Mass Effect 3, she appears in humanoid form after commandeering the body of a "synthetic infiltration unit"-- which just happens to be a female robot with a hot bod and skin-tight... uh... skin?
 Now that's a worthy project!

 But what's a "synthetic infiltration unit"?
 Is it an inorganic mechanism like a robot, or a mix of mechanisms and organic tissue, or something else?
 Between that and AIs, VIs, and Mass Effect 3's "Destroy" ending, there are a zillion questions that I pondered while wondering how to proceed.
 Although this stuff is fantasy, when you make things based on it, it's helpful to understand the ground rules so you can extrapolate.